SIEM Logging: Security Log Aggregation, Processing and Analysis

 What log entries are important to analyze?

-User authentication and command usage—let you review and audit firewall policy changes
+- User authentication and command usage — lets you review and audit firewall policy changes

 Categories of events saved to security log: